 This move won’t save you extra energy, it is just common sense.
 You don’t want any debris to set your house on fire or return deadly carbon monoxide back to your home, do you?
 A single cleaning should cost around £50, as much as monthly home insurance.

-SolTech Energy, a Swedish company selling solutions for clean solar power, has developed a unique home heating system contained within roofing tiles made out of ordinary transparent glass.
-The tiles are made of ordinary glass and weight as much as the clay ones.
+SolTech Energy, a Swedish company selling solutions for clean solar power, has developed a unique home heating system contained within roofing tiles made of ordinary transparent glass.
+They make the tiles of ordinary glass and weight as much as the clay ones.

 All they require is a cloudless weather and they can generate up to 350 kWh heat per square meter.
-They are installed on a black nylon canvas that absorbs the sun rays and heats the empty air sockets beneath it.
+We instal them on a black nylon canvas that absorbs the sun rays and heats the empty air sockets beneath it.
 The air itself heats up water that is connected to the house’s heating system.
-The beauty of the whole process is that even in gloomy days or night time, the air reserve is sufficient enough to continue to heat your home.
+The beauty of the whole process is that even in gloomy days or nighttime, the air reserve is sufficient to continue to heat your home.
 That’s some impressive resourceless heating.
 And on top of that, it looks really cool from the outside.